FAQ

 • Funding Report (including proof of funding)

-Spectrum will issue the stop loss contract in either the name of the employer or the Plan.
+Spectrum will issue the stop loss contract in either the name of the employer or the plan.

-73. What does Spectrum require to issue a stop loss contract?
+59. What does Spectrum require to issue a stop loss contract?

 The following information is required prior to issuing the stop loss contract:

-• Request for Coverage Form
+• Request for Coverage Form (or signed copy of the Spectrum quote)

-• Original Signed Application
+• Signed Application (acceptable by email)

 • Specific and Aggregate Premium Due